-Scientists discover that major U.S. cities are quietly sinking
+Scientists discovered that major U.S. cities are quietly sinking

-A recent study published in the journal Nature Cities reveals a concerning trend: America's largest cities are slowly sinking—some faster than others.
-This phenomenon, called land subsidence, affects both coastal cities like New York and San Francisco, as well as inland areas such as Dallas and Denver.
+A recent study published in the peer-reviewed journal Nature Cities reveals that America's largest cities are slowly sinking.
+This phenomenon, called land subsidence, not only affects coastal cities like New York and San Francisco, but also cities further inland such as Dallas and Denver.

 New: follow us on Bluesky